-Vegan Rice Balls are glued together with cilantro pesto, dotted with fresh corn and rolled in a sesame and chia seed mixture.
-Not only are they fun to serve, but they're a healthy way to use up leftover rice.
+Leftover Rice Balls are glued together with cilantro pesto, dotted with fresh corn, and rolled in a sesame and chia seed mixture.
+A fun way to enjoy this healthy, vegan side dish.

 Pardon my excitement.
-It's no bake, except for the fresh corn kernels.
+It's no-bake, except for the fresh corn kernels.
 Microwave one stalk of corn right in the husk and then slice off the kernels.
-Other vegetables, such as chopped carrot or peppers would work too.
+Other vegetables, such as chopped carrots or peppers, would work too.
 Use about a half cup.

 You may recognize this rice mixture.
 After I made cilantro pesto with chickpeas, I mixed it with some leftover brown rice and fresh corn kernels.
 My crew was a bit underwhelmed...until I changed the shape.
 There's something to be said about the presentation!